bluedynamics/bda.plone.orders/README.rst

 -------------

-To show the data of the new field in the detail view of the order customize ``bda/plone/orders/browser/order.pt`` using `z3c.jbot <https://pypi.python.org/pypi/z3c.jbot>`_ or by registering the page for your policy package's browserlayer or themelayer:
+To show the data of the new field in the detail view of the order customize ``bda/plone/orders/browser/templates/order.pt`` using `z3c.jbot <https://pypi.python.org/pypi/z3c.jbot>`_ or by registering the browser page for your policy package's browserlayer or themelayer:

 .. code-block:: xml